Diamonds in the Rough (video game): Gameplay

 Diamonds in the Rough is a 3D adventure game played from a third-person perspective.
 The game uses a point-and-click interface made popular by Sierra graphic adventure game series, requiring players to right-click to select from a list of available actions and then left-click to perform the intended interactions of the protagonist, Jason Hart with the environment.
 Puzzles in the game are predominantly inventory-based, relying on the player to collect items that may be combined with other items, used on the environment, or given to non-player characters.
 Using this feature, the game often requires certain interactions to have been made before the story can progress further.

 A notable feature explored in Diamonds in the Rough is the 'thoughts' panel, a secondary inventory presented as a notice board and representing Jason's internal thoughts.
-These thoughts, represented by post-it notes pinned on the board can be treated like inventory items, as players can use them on other objects, people and even other thoughts on the board in order to unlock new insights, dialogue options or even solve puzzles.
+These thoughts, represented by post-it notes pinned on the board can be treated like inventory items, as players can use them on other objects, people and even other thoughts on the board in order to unlock new insights, dialogue options or even solve puzzles and problems.